The Emil Skarin Fund was created in March 1976 from a donation by Mrs. Ada Skarin in memory of her late husband Emil Richard Skarin.

 Preferred objectives noted in the donation of the fund included projects having an interest or value to the public as well as value to the University of Alberta, with an emphasis on the arts and humanities.
 The donor also expressed an interest in projects that the University of Alberta would not normally undertake without assistance from the Emil Skarin Fund.

-Applications to the University of Alberta Senate’s Emil Skarin Fund are now closed.
+Applications to the University of Alberta Senate’s Emil Skarin Fund are now OPEN.